asladen/asladen.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome!
-I'm a CNRS researcher in geophysics, working at [Géoazur](https://geoazur.oca.eu), the Earth Science laboratory of [University Côte d'Azur](http://univ-cotedazur.fr/en) and the [Côte d'Azur Observatory](https://www.oca.eu/en/). <br>
+I'm a CNRS researcher with a background in geophysics, working at [Géoazur](https://geoazur.oca.eu), the Earth Science laboratory of [University Côte d'Azur](http://univ-cotedazur.fr/en) and the [Côte d'Azur Observatory](https://www.oca.eu/en/). <br>
-My research aims mainly at better understanding earthquakes.
-More specifically, my work focuses on the study of the earthquake source, seismic cycle, global seismicity and seafloor instrumentation.
-I'm currently the PI of the ["SEAFOOD" ANR project](https://anr.fr/Project-ANR-17-CE04-0007) aiming at developing of dense and affordable seafloor instrumentation based on fiber optic cables. <br>
+My current research focuses on using fiber optic sensing, particularly Distributed Acoustic Sensing (DAS), to leverage existing telecom cables and shed new light on geophysical and environmental processes. <br>

-At Géoazur, and within our dynamic [Seismology team](https://geoazur.oca.eu/fr/membres-equipe-seismes-geoazur), we often have opportunities for students interships and visitors so feel free to contact us.
+At Géoazur, and within our dynamic Seismology teams ([Seismic Cycle](https://geoazur.oca.eu/fr/rech-seicy-geoazur) and [Hazard & Risk](https://geoazur.oca.eu/fr/rech-sar-geoazur)), we often have opportunities for student internships and visitors, so feel free to contact us.